bbgit/bbgit.github.io/README.md

-### Conditions as of February 22, 2025 at 7:43:30 PM CST
+### Conditions as of February 22, 2025 at 7:48:50 PM CST

 Temperature: 27.30 &deg;F

 Feels like: 27.30 &deg;F

-Humidity: 92%
+Humidity: 93%

-Wind Direction: SE
+Wind Direction: SW

 Windspeed: 0.0 mph